bartfeenstra/betty/documentation/usage/assets.rst

 The order in which files are found:

 #.
 Project-specific assets found in your :ref:`project's assets directory <The project directory>`
 #.
-Assets provided by :doc:`extensions <extension>` in the order of their dependency tree
+Assets provided by :doc:`extensions </usage/extension>` in the order of their dependency tree
 #.
 Betty's built-in assets (``/betty/assets`` within the Betty source code)

 This means that extensions can override Betty's default assets, and your projects can override both extensions' and Betty's default assets.